 Interestingly, the fat, sugar or even the foil will often make them sick before the chocolate does.

-Obviously, if you don’t know how much they’ve eaten or you, get them to the vet as soon as possible.
+Obviously, if you don’t know how much they’ve eaten, get them to the vet as soon as possible.